wojdyr/fityk/doc/index.rst

 Fityk *[fi:tik]* is a program for nonlinear least squares **curve fitting**.
 It is also useful for data processing and visualization.

-Fityk is usually used...
+Fityk is primarily used...

-* by scientists, who analyse data from powder diffraction, chromatography, photoluminescence and photoelectron spectroscopy, infrared and Raman spectroscopy, and other experimental techniques,
+* by scientists who analyse data from powder diffraction, chromatography, photoluminescence and photoelectron spectroscopy, infrared and Raman spectroscopy, and other experimental techniques,

 ..

 * to fit bell-shaped functions (Gaussian, Lorentzian, Voigt, Pearson VII, bifurcated Gaussian, EMG, Doniach-Sunjic, etc.),

-... but any functions can be fitted to any 2D data.
+... but any functions can be fitted to any 2D (x-y) data.

 Features
 ========